Support

 - contributing to community building, equity, justice and peace making on campuses

-- offering services as neutral person(s) in reconciliation of conflict
+- offering services as unbiased person(s) in reconciliation of conflict

 - encouraging interfaith relationships as a way of supporting the holistic development of leadership in students and staff, and to combat ignorance, build shared understanding and build peace